 computed assuming independence among the Phase-2 Wald statistics

-correlation implied by the randomization ratio \(r\).
+however, use the correlation implied by the randomization ratio \(r\).

 Futility boundaries may be supplied directly on the Z scale, derived from conditional power, derived from parameter values, or computed from a beta spending function.